anamorph/recettes/en/en-dessert-gateau-au-yaourt.md

 1. Preheat your oven to 180°C (350°F) with rotating heat and lightly oil the pan with a drizzle of olive oil.
 1. In a bowl, pour in the yogurt and add in order, mixing well with a whisk: sugars, lemon zest, eggs one by one, flour, yeast, salt and oil.
 1. Put the mixture into the oiled pan and cook for 35 minutes.
-1. Remove from the oven and let it cool.
+1. Remove from the oven and let cool.
 1. Serve warm!